-As the three sat and watched the sunset, the girl and the dark boy dissolved into wisps of sand, and the bright boy was left alone on the tree.
-With one mighty leap, the bright boy jumped, leaving his dissolving island behind, and landed on hard, dark-blue stone.
+Amidst the sunset, the girl and the dark boy dissolved into wisps of sand, and the bright boy was left alone on the tree.
+The Island dissolved behind him, as the world changed to one dark-blue stone.
 Another world.
 Two companions, a knightly dog and a wizarding duck, now stood at his flanks.

 Before him, a grand castle stretched high into the clouds.
 Between the castle and he twitched an army of small, black demons with glowing-hungry-yellow eyes.

-With his two companions by his side, the bright boy took a long, Key-shaped sword in hand, and faced the hoard of monsters.
-As he fought through them, slashing them into a dark mist, the bright boy climbed higher and higher into the castle—until he reached the tallest room of the highest tower.
-There, he found the girl, limp, on the ground.
-He stumbled to her, tried to shake her awake.
+With his two companions by his side, the bright boy took a long, Key-shaped sword in hand, and faced the hordes of darkness.
+The bright boy climbed higher and higher into the castle—until he reached the tallest room of the highest tower.
+There, he found the girl asleep.
+He stumbled to her; tried to shake her awake.

 angels in flight

 The bright boy looked over his shoulder and saw the dark boy standing before a glowing machine.
-The dark boy turned, staring his opposite down, and reached out his arm for him, invitingly.
-Behind the dark boy, the mechanism became a giant wave, and behind the bright boy, the world became the beach again.
+The dark boy turned, staring his opposite down, and reached out his arm in invitation.
+Behind the dark boy, the Keyhole became a giant wave, and behind the bright boy, the world became the beach again.

 The dark boy's hand was still outstretched.

-Charging forward, the bright boy headed toward the wave, but instead met the dark boy's sword with his own, now back in the castle.
-As the bright boy sliced at the dark boy, the latter leapt away, his body dissolving around him, revealing the dark man underneath, all dripping shadows and drowning darkness and white teeth across a dark face.
+Suddenly, the bright boy met the dark boy's sword with his own, now back in the castle.
+The dark boy's body dissolved around him, revealing the dark man underneath, all dripping shadows and drowning darkness and white teeth across a dark face.

-The bright boy charged, slashing, and opened a great Door.
-Light poured through from it, covering the dark man and swallowing him whole.
+The bright boy charged and opened a great Door.
+Light poured through it, covering the dark man and swallowing him whole.
 Through the Door, the bright boy saw the dark boy one more time.
 The dark boy, however, closed the door between them—ashamed of himself.